 Coraline has this dark but also entertaining atmosphere and if you add perfect pacing to this mix, you get a very engaging movie that’s at times very suspenseful.
-We are slowly getting sucked into this whirlwind of strange characters and intensive emotions, basically into the mind of a ten-year-old girl.
+We are slowly getting sucked into this whirlwind of strange characters and intense emotions.
+We will basically peer into the mind of a ten-year-old girl.
 Casting was spot on, with young Dakota thriving as Coraline and the rest of the experienced cast just destroying the script, especially Ian McShane from Deadwood.
-One of the most important elements of this movie is this off feeling, this off and very creative feeling that we are witnessing something that’s not commercial or tainted in any other way.
-This is a product of pure imagination, creativity and effort, so what’s left for us to do is to enjoy it.

 Director: Henry Selick